gabrielweyer/gabrielweyer.github.io/_posts/2018-04-22-cake-build.md

 ## Publish the `NuGet` packages

 On any branches starting with `features/`, the `NuGet` packages will be published to a pre-release feed.
-If the branch is `master` it'll be published to the production feed.
+If the branch is `main` it'll be published to the production feed.
 This is handled by `AppVeyor` in this [section][publish-packages] of the configuration.

 As this is a demo project both feeds are hosted by `MyGet`.
 For my other projects I use `MyGet` to host my [pre-release feed][myget-feed] and `NuGet` for my [production feed][nuget-feed].